Bhosari Assembly constituency

 Bhosari Assembly constituency is one of the Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in India.
-This constituency is located near the cities of Pune and Chinchwad, and it is a segment of Shirur (Lok Sabha constituency).
+This constituency is located near the cities of Pune and Chinchwad, and it is a segment of the Shirur Lok Sabha constituency.

-Geographical scope

 The constituency comprises ward nos.
 8 to 12, 19 to 30, 59, 60, 80 to 86 of Pimpri-Chinchwad Municipal Corporation which lies in Haveli taluka.
+As of 2019, its representative is Mahesh Landge of the Bharatiya Janata Party.